Fort Vastenburg

 Fort Vastenburg (Dutch "Fort Steadfast"), also Fort Surakarta, is an 18th-century Dutch fort located in Gladak, Surakarta, Central Java, Indonesia.
 A landmark of Surakarta, the fort faces polemics related with multiple owners claiming different parts of the fort.
 As a result, the fort remains abandoned and threatened to be demolished by various private parties claiming the fort's ownership.

 Description

 Fort Vastenburg is a square shaped fort with four bastions.
 It is surrounded by 6 meter high bearing wall and dry moat.
 Three portals providing entrance to the fort from the east, west, and north.
-A draw bridge used to provide access point to the fort's western main portal, however this has been demolished.
+A Canal style bascule bridge (similar to Jembatan Kota Intan in Batavia) used to provide access point to the fort's western main portal, however this has been demolished.